 It’s also a good idea to speak with your vet about your specific pup.
 If your Yorkie has dry skin, it needs a different bathing routine.

 Despite the Teacup Yorkie size, their coats are long, so they tend to smell if you don’t bathe them regularly.
-Use a gentle shampoo and conditioner or the Burt’s Bees Puppy 2-in-1 Shampoo.
+Use a gentle shampoo and conditioner or the Burt’s Bees Puppy 2-in-1 Shampoo on Chewy.

 Shoving these tiny pups into a bathtub isn’t the best idea, as it’s too big, and they’ll get anxious.
 Instead, use the sink or a small bucket.

 Always make sure to dry your pup properly with a warm towel.
 You can use a hairdryer if your dog allows it.
 But most of them are scared of the loud noise and the heat coming at them at once.

 Yorkies need the right food because they can get sick easily and have a low blood sugar tendency.
 Newborn Teacup Yorkies are on a stringent diet of mom’s milk, and that continues for at least six weeks.